Melford Hall to Sudbury Three Mills walk, Long Melford, Suffolk

 Melford Country Park, on the site of old gravel pit workings, is well worth exploring and again is currently being maintained and restored by the Long Melford Open Spaces Group, in conjunction with Long Melford Parish Council.
-Much work to improve the park (mostly by volunteers) has taken place in 2015.
+Much work to improve the park (mostly by volunteers) is regularly taking place.

 Exiting Melford Country Park, turn immediately left and cross the road bridge until reaching a signed fingerpost on the left, which is another section of the old Long Melford to Sudbury railway line.
 Enter this section and continue until reaching the Borley road.
 Cross the road continuing on the old railway track, now known as the 'Valley Walk'.
 After 100yd (90m) or so look out for a fingerpost, on the left, and some steps up to a kissing gate.
 Go through this kissing gate and after a few yards through another kissing gate and turn right.

 Ahead of you is Borley Mill.
 Keeping to the right of the mill, follow the signed path (with wall on your right), passing through two small gates, until exiting onto water meadows running alongside the River Stour.